FlowFuse/website/src/handbook/customer/marketing/messaging.md

 ### Ideal Customer Profile (ICP)

-FlowFuse caters to a brought range of customers, many of which do not fall into our 'ICP'.
+FlowFuse appeals to a broad range of customers, many of which do not fall into our 'ICP'.
 That's not to say FlowFuse shouldn't cater to this audience, but does